Grevillea acerata: Taxonomy and naming

 Grevillea acerata was first formally described in 1986 by Donald McGillivray from a specimen collected in the Gibraltar Range National Park in 1973.
 The description was published in McGillivray's book "New Names in Grevillea (Proteaceae)".
 The specific epithet (acerata) is a Latin word meaning "mingled with chaff".

 Distribution and habitat

 This grevillea grows in woodland, forest and heath in soils derived from granite.
-It is only known from the Gibraltar Range National Park and nearby Glen Elgin.
+It is only known from the Gibraltar Range National Park and nearby Glen Elgin in the Northern Tablelands of New South Wales.

+Conservation status

+Grevillea acerata is listed as "Least Concern" on the IUCN Red List of Threatened Species.
+Despite its limited range, there are no major threats within Gibraltar Range National Park and its population is presumed to be stable.
+However, it is likely that inappropriate fire regimes pose a minor threat to the species.